Euler systems and relative Satake isomorphism

 as quotients of the maximal torus $\mb{A}\times\mb{T}$.
 As a result, all of the combinatorial data introduced in the previous subsection are either unchanged or change in a trivial way.
 This explains our terminology.
 In particular, we note that the classification of spherical roots is unchanged.

 \begin{example} If $\mb{X}=\mb{H}\backslash\mb{G}$ is homogeneous, then the datum of an equivariant $\mb{T}$-bundle over $\mb{X}$ is equivalent to a character $\nu:\mb{H}\to\mb{T}$ by the recipe

 It is combinatorially trivial if and only if $\nu|_{\mb{H}\cap\mb{A}}=1$, where recall that $\mb{A}$ is a maximal torus in the Borel subgroup $\mb{B}$ such that $\mb{H}\mb{B}$ is open in $\mb{G}$.
-This is the condition imposed by Loeffler for wild norm relations \cite[\S 4.6]{LoefflerSpherical}.
+This is the condition imposed by Loeffler when he systematically studied wild norm relations in \cite[\S 4.6]{LoefflerSpherical}.

 Observe that if $\mb{H}$ contains a maximal unipotent subgroup of $\mb{G}$ (so $\mb{X}$ is horospherical), then any combinatorially trivial bundle is trivial, since $\nu$ has to be trivial on the unipotent part. \end{example}